Restaurant in New York City, United States

 How Pinch Fits Into a New York City Trip

 If you are building a broader New York City itinerary, Pinch works well as a mid-week or weekend lunch anchor in SoHo.
 It does not require the same planning overhead as the city's bigger bookings.
-For everything else , hotels, bars, other restaurants, wineries, and experiences , see our full New York City restaurants guide, our full New York City hotels guide, our full New York City bars guide, our full New York City wineries guide, and our full New York City experiences guide.
+For everything else, hotels, bars, other restaurants, wineries, and experiences, see our full New York City restaurants guide, our full New York City hotels guide, our full New York City bars guide, our full New York City wineries guide, and our full New York City experiences guide.

-For context on how Pinch compares to the leading end of casual American dining more broadly, venues like Lazy Bear in San Francisco, Alinea in Chicago, and The French Laundry in Napa sit in a completely different format and price tier.
+For context on how Pinch compares to the top end of casual American dining more broadly, venues like Lazy Bear in San Francisco, Alinea in Chicago, and The French Laundry in Napa sit in a completely different format and price tier.
 Pinch's value proposition is specific: serious Taiwanese-Chinese cooking in a well-designed SoHo room with a wine program that earns its place, at a price that does not require justification.

 Frequently Asked Questions